At the end of each term, graduate students and their supervisors are required to complete a Student Progress Report in the School's online system.

 - the student be required to accomplish particular milestones of their graduate program within a specified time and that, failing the accomplishment of these milestones within that time, the student shall be required to withdraw with no further possibility of appeal within the School of Computing.

 If the student does not appeal, or appeals unsuccessfully, or fails to accomplish required milestones, the Coordinator of Graduate Studies shall recommend withdrawal of the student to the Chair of the Faculty Graduate Council and shall inform the student in writing that such a recommendation is being made and the grounds for this recommendation.

-At this stage, the student may invoke the general University appeal procedure as stated in the Calendar of the School of Graduate Studies and Research.
+At this stage, the student may invoke the general University appeal procedure as stated in the Calendar of the School of Graduate Studies and Postdoctoral Affairs.

 Publication Of Thesis Work

 The School strongly encourages students to present the results of their graduate work in both journals and conferences.
 Since the results of such work is usually through a collaborative effort involving the student and supervisor, some form of joint authorship is usually appropriate.
 The following policies represent the approved practice in this School:

 - The graduate student is normally the principal (first) author on publications derived directly from work carried out and described by the student, as for example in a thesis.

 - Where a significant amount of additional research or analysis is required to produce publishable results or where the student does not contribute directly to the writing of the paper, the supervisor might be expected to claim principal authorship.